What is Goodwill?

 Goodwill Accounting Treatment

-There are 3 types related to the accounting treatment of goodwill at the time of admission of anew partner:
+There are five types of accounting treatment of goodwill at the time of admission of a new partner:

 - When the amount of goodwill is brought in cash and not recorded in books.

 - When the new partner brings his share of goodwill in cash and is retained in business.

 - When the new partner does not bring his share of goodwill in cash.

-To put it in a simple term, a Company named ABC’s assets minus liabilities is $10, and a company purchases Company ABC for $ 15, the premium value following the acquisition is $ 5.
-This $5 will be included on the acquirer’s balance sheet as goodwill.
+To put it in a simple term, a Company named ABC’s assets minus liabilities is ₹10 crores, and another company purchases the company ABC for ₹15 crores, the premium value following the acquisition is ₹5 crores.
+This ₹5 crores will be included on the acquirer’s balance sheet as goodwill.
 It is also recorded when the purchase price of the target company is higher than the debt that is assumed.